Environment Design for Inverse Reinforcement Learning: Additional Experimental Results

-In this experiment, we provide the learner with a set of \emph{demo} environments they can select for a demonstration.
-Afterwards, the agent is evaluated on a set of \emph{test} environments.
-The performance in the test set captures the generalisation ability of the learned rewards to new dynamics.
+The learner is provided with a set of demo environments they can select for a demonstration.
+Afterwards, the agent is evaluated on a set of test environments.
+The performance on the test set captures the generalisation ability of the learned rewards to new dynamics.

 \paragraph{Experimental Setup.} We first randomly generate a base MDP $(\S, \A, \basetrans, \truereward, \gamma, \omega)$ with base transition function $\basetrans$.
 We then construct the set of possible demo environments, here denoted $\Transdemo$ instead of $\Trans$ to clearly distinguish between demo and test environments, by sampling state-transition functions that differ from the base transitions $\basetrans$ by at most some value $\rhodemo$ in terms of $\ell_\infty$-distance.
 In our experiments, we set the maximum amount of variation in the demo environments to $\rhodemo = 0.5$.
 Similarly, we create a set of test environments $\Transtest$ with a maximum amount of perturbation $\rhotest$ on which we evaluate the learned reward functions.
 For all three approaches, we evaluate the posterior mean, which is computed using \texttt{BIRL}.
 For all $\trans\in \Transtest$, we optimise a policy w.r.t.\ the posterior mean and $\trans$ and evaluate the computed policy under the true reward function $\truereward$ and transition function~$\trans$.
 Finally, we average the results over all environments in $\Transtest$.
 We want to emphasise that the way we construct $\Transdemo$ and $\Transtest$, these sets are completely disjunct except for the base transition function, i.e.\ $\Transdemo \cap \Transtest = \{\basetrans\}$.
 We therefore \emph{do not} observe the expert in the environments that we evaluate our approaches on.